mwermelinger/kattis-guide/ordered.md

 in a max-priority queue, the highest value represents the highest priority.
 Python's module `heapq` implements a min-priority queue with a binary heap.

-Some of these problems may be solved with two priority queues.
+Some of these problems may require two priority queues.

 1. [I Can Guess the Data Structure!](https://open.kattis.com/problems/guessthedatastructure) (30 LOC):
    From the observed behaviour of adding and removing numbers to a collection,